HerculesCRUE/GnossDeustoBackend/Benchmark/triplestore-assessment-interface/README.md

 ## Run

 1. Set the server port in [config.json](config.json) (defaults to `5000`)
 2. Set the SPARQL endpoint in [hercules/settings.py](hercules/settings.py).
-You can also set the path of the application URL in `APP_SETTINGS.url-prefix` (must start and end with slash)
 3. `python server.py`
 4. Go to `localhost:{the_port}`